 The Groups all also survey Lapwing, but they monitor a much smaller proportion of the County population, which is concentrated in north and north-east Shropshire.
+In 2020, the survey work was truncated because of the Coronavirus restrictions.
+However, an effort was made to monitor the Curlew populations, and better coverage was achieved than usual in some areas, because people were working, and exercising, from home.
+It is believed that only one of the 100 or so pairs monitored produced any fledged young.

-In 2020, all these groups did some Curlew survey work, but it was truncated because of the Coronavirus restrictions.
-These results are still being analysed, and will be supplied separately to Bird Group members when they are available.
+Results for 2021 are still being compiled, but again around 100 pairs were monitored.
+Results will be posted on the website as they become available.

-Further information can be found on the joint website for all the Community Wildlife Groups in Shropshire, www.ShropsCWGs.org.uk
+Further information can be found on the joint website for all the Community Wildlife Groups in Shropshire, www.shropscwgs.org.uk

-The SOS Save our Curlews Campaign
+The SOS Save our Curlews Campaign and Nest Finding and Protection Project